About

 In March 2018, we made the first public invitation in the name of HOME, calling it ‘a school for culturemakers’.
 Three months later, we rented a youth hostel in the village of Ängelsberg, Sweden and held our first residential course.
 Twenty-two guests travelled from near and far to be part of Finding Our Way Home.

 That was an intense beginning and we took six months to step back and reflect, then in January 2019 we published The View From The Kitchen Table, a statement of intention for the next phase in our work.
-That year, Dougald handed on the last of his responsibilities at Dark Mountain.
+That year, Dougald handed on the last of his responsibilities at the Dark Mountain Project.
 We sold our terraced house in Västerås and began looking for a place to call HOME.

 As part of that, we spent three months on the road in the summer of 2019.
 It took us from village halls and local cafés to the European Commission and the banks of the River Thames.
 You can read more about what happened along the way in What We Did This Summer.